 By Jenny Park

+Can Yoga for golfers improve your score or does it just make you feel better before or after hitting the course?
 On the surface, golf looks deceptively simple enough; you pick a club, hit the ball, and then tap it into the cup.
 The game of golf might take a few hours to learn but you spend a lifetime improving.
 In many respects, yoga is similar to golf.
 Both look quite simple on the surface and both have nuances and subtleties that can keep you engrossed for years.
 The best news is that the practice of yoga can even help your game.

 The swing is the most fundamental part of the game.
 Flexibility and coordination are both essential parts of a good swing.
 The golf swing relies not on brute force or impressive biceps; the best swings come from the ground up.
 A solid golf swing comes from the twist of the hips and the power generated by the body, and the core strength developed from yoga practice makes the difference between a so-so swing and a showstopper.
 Although swings may look fairly simple there is actually a lot of things happening all at once that require a fair amount of coordination.
 Yoga can help you connect with all parts of your body so they can all work together when you need them to.